arvidl/consciousness-explore/README.md

 ## Relevant fora

-- HBF Brain and Consciousness (HBF is University of Bergen's research interest group on brain and consciousness) - https://padlet.com/magdadumitru/427b4m9by7e00tpl
+- **HBF Brain and Consciousness** (HBF is University of Bergen's research interest group on brain and consciousness) - https://padlet.com/magdadumitru/427b4m9by7e00tpl
+- The Science of Consciousness (**TSC**) Conferences (since 1994) -  https://consciousness.arizona.edu/science-consciousness-conferences-1994

 ## Misc.